---

 ### Deposit requests

-| Bytes | Field |
+| Bytes | Field | Description |

-| `0:48` | `pubkey` — 48-byte BLS public key |
+| `0:48` | `pubkey` | 48-byte BLS public key |

-| `48:80` | `withdrawal_credentials` — 32-byte commitment (`version` byte + `execution_address`) |
+| `48:80` | `withdrawal_credentials` | 32-byte commitment (`version` byte + `execution_address`) |

-| `80:88` | `amount` — big-endian `uint64`, in gwei ([EIP-7002](./eip-7002.md)'s input convention) |
+| `80:88` | `amount` | Big-endian `uint64`, in gwei |

-| `88:184` | `signature` — 96-byte BLS proof-of-possession |
+| `88:184` | `signature` | 96-byte BLS proof-of-possession |

-2. `msg.value >= fee`, where `fee` is the current request fee, **and** `msg.value - fee >= amount * 1 gwei` — the value beyond the fee fully funds the stake.
+A deposit request serves both a builder's first deposit and subsequent top-ups.
+The contract MUST reject the request unless `amount * 1 gwei >= BUILDER_MIN_DEPOSIT` and `msg.value >= amount * 1 gwei + fee`.
 Any value beyond `amount * 1 gwei + fee` is retained by the contract and not credited to the builder.

 ### Exit requests

-An exit request is submitted by calling the exit contract with calldata of exactly `48` bytes: the `pubkey` of the builder to exit.
-The contract MUST require `msg.value >= fee` (the same request fee as the deposit contract); it stakes no value and moves no ETH on the execution layer.
-On success it MUST append a `BUILDER_EXIT_REQUEST_TYPE` record of `source_address (20) ++ pubkey (48)` to its queue, where `source_address` is `msg.sender`, and emit the record as an anonymous log.
+An exit request is submitted by calling `BUILDER_EXIT_CONTRACT_ADDRESS` with calldata of exactly `48` bytes, the `pubkey` of the builder to exit.
+The contract MUST require `msg.value >= fee`.
+No value is staked.
+On success it queues a record of `source_address (20) ++ pubkey (48)`, where `source_address` is `msg.sender`.

-### Consensus layer request objects
+### Consensus layer processing

 The consensus layer decodes each dequeued record into one of two SSZ containers, selected by request type: